Infantile Spasms

 • Prompt MRI brain

-• Other investigations for underlying aetiology (if unknown), including chromosomal microarray, urine metabolic screen and consideration of other genetic testing
+• Other investigations for underlying aetiology (if unknown) including genetic testing and urine metabolic screen

 Treatment

-• High dose prednisolone is first-line treatment (except for TS and treatable metabolic conditions)
+• High dose prednisolone is first-line treatment (except for TSC and treatable metabolic conditions)

 • Vigabatrin is recommended as first line treatment in TSC